A worldwide embrace

 You will always be warmly welcomed at The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, USA.
 Founded by Mary Baker Eddy in 1879, it is world headquarters for the Church of Christ, Scientist.
 You can attend online and in person our Sunday church services, Wednesday testimony meetings, and Sunday School.
 Feel free to stop by the Christian Science Reading Room, take a tour of the church, attend other public events, or just spend some time outdoors on the Christian Science Plaza. more about The Mother Church

 The Christian Science Plaza is a large, tastefully landscaped open space in the heart of Boston.
 The Mother Church, the Christian Science Publishing Society, and several other buildings sit on the Plaza.
 It is surrounded by gardens and features a reflecting pool (approximately 100 feet by 700 feet) and fountain.
 The community and visitors are welcomed to a variety of activities that occur on the Plaza including Opening Our Doors, organ concerts, and public talks about Christian Science.
-You may also want to visit The Mary Baker Eddy Library and Mapparium® which are also situated on the Plaza.
-The Plaza is currently undergoing a revitalization process that has involved significant collaboration with the surrounding community. more about the Plaza
+You may also want to visit The Mary Baker Eddy Library and Mapparium® which are also situated on the Plaza. more about the Plaza

 The church regularly posts news for all of its members, some of which is also available for the public. online church news